| return to the project page

 Initial Project Approval

 There are several approvals required for your project along the way.
-The first is the approval from your Scoutmaster or project advisor that your idea will qualify as a valid project.
-You need this before spending much time writing up the detail plan.
+The first is the approval from your Scoutmaster or unit project advisor that your idea will qualify as a valid project.
+You should get this before spending too much time writing up the detail plan.
 After your advisor has helped you get the written plan in order and ready to submit, you will then need several signatures in the Eagle Scout Leadership Service Project Workbook.
 A responsible representative from the organization you are doing the project for is the first signature required.
-It is also a good idea to get a letter from the organization if possible.
+It is also a good idea to get a letter from the organization, if possible.
 Next, your Scoutmaster or project advisor signs, followed by a member of the Troop Committee.
-The project is now ready to turn in to the District or Council Advancement Committee for approval to proceed.
-Note: you should keep a Xerox copy of the project, exactly as turned in to the District, in case it is lost during the approval cycle.
+The project plan is now ready to turn in to the Council or District Advancement Committee for approval to proceed.
+Note: you should keep a photocopy copy of the project, exactly as turned in to the council or district, in case it is lost during the approval cycle.
+It is also a good idea to write down the date and the name of whom you gave the plan to, in case follow-up is necessary.

-It is very important that you do not DO any of the project, except planning, until the District or Council Committee has signed it.
-Once they have approved the project plan, it will be returned to you by your Scoutmaster or project advisor.
-THEN you can begin to DO the project!
+It is very important that you do not DO any of the project work, except planning, until the Council or District Committee has signed it.
+Once they have approved the project plan, it will be returned to you in accordance with the particular Council or District Advancement Committee's procedures.
+After you have the approved version of your project, THEN you can begin to DO the project!

-Now that the hard part is over, you can begin the fun part -- working the project!
-If you have prepared a good plan (which you will have or it won't be approved by the district), all you have to do is follow the plan and make the project happen.
+Now that the hard part is over, you can begin the fun part – working the project!
+If you have prepared a good plan (which you will have or it won't be approved by the council or district), all you have to do is follow the plan and make the project happen.
 Do what you said you were going to do.

 It is important that you keep very good notes about everything that is done.
 Keep lists of all work done, who does the work, and how much time they each spent.
 For your final report, you will need to discuss how well the plan worked and all areas where you were not able to follow the plan, so keep good track of this information as you go along.
 Take pictures of each stage of the work.
 These will be included in the final report and will be a nice souvenir of an important milestone in your life.
 Keep track of all materials, supplies, tools, etc. used, paying particular attention to any differences from you original plan.
 Save all receipts.